GMAT 1-on-1 with Anish

 Here are a few details about GMAT 1-on-1 coaching with me.
 If you’d like to get started, or if you have any further questions, please fill out the form at the bottom.

-I work in a way to help learners build clarity, and understand HOW to improve.
-The most common reason most test-takers do not reach their target score is not a lack of effort, but a flaw in their overall approach.
+I work in a way that helps learners build clarity, and understand HOW to improve.
+The most common reason test-takers do not reach their target score is not a lack of effort, but a flaw in their overall approach.
 I come across many students who have gone through hundreds (if not thousands) of practice questions, and yet they are unsure why they do not improve.
 The gap is not in the effort, but in the approach.
+The approach needs to be focused on learning and growth, and not ‘scoring’.
+And no, the two are not the same.
+Through a well-structured process, I help test-takers develop the skills and the learner’s mindset needed for the GMAT.

 Compare GMAT with riding a bicycle.